Njpatman/Armakart-Track-Framework.VR/README.md

 Please reference Armakart Track Framework Setup Guidelines.txt once you've downloaded the mission folder and have opened up the mission in eden editor.

+Make sure to remove "-main" from the downloaded folder "Armakart-Track-Framework.VR-main" or else the editor will not open up the mission file.

 Credits